Seattle, WA 98121

 M.A. joined Enterprise in 2010 with an extensive track record in affordable housing and community development.
 Most recently, she worked as an independent consultant providing strategic assistance to various community development organizations on their work with affordable housing development in Oregon and Washington.

 Prior to her consultancy business, M.A. held the position of regional vice president with the National Equity Fund (NEF), Inc., an affiliate of the Local Initiative Support Corporation (LISC).
 M.A. opened the northwest office of NEF in 1998, and during her 10-year tenure, she managed acquisition and portfolio activities in Washington, Oregon, Idaho, Montana, Wyoming, Utah, Colorado and Alaska.
 Before her role with NEF, M.A. was the founding director of the Washington Community Development Loan Fund, now Impact Capital.
-She also worked for the Seattle Housing Authority and the Lane County Housing and Community Services Agency in Eugene, Ore.
+She also worked for the Seattle Housing Authority and the Lane County Housing and Community Services Agency in Eugene, Oregon.